strawdynamics/luminous/readme.md

 	namespace = null, // Prefix for generated element class names (e.g. `my-ns` will result in classes such as `my-ns-lightbox`.
-Default `lum-` prefixed classes will always be added as well sourceAttribute = 'href', // Which attribute to pull the lightbox source from openTrigger = 'click', // The event to listen to on the _trigger_ element that triggers opening closeTrigger = 'click', // The event to listen to on the _background_ element that triggers closing closeWithEscape = true, // Allow closing by pressing escape appendToSelector = 'body', // A selector defining what to append the lightbox element to showCloseButton = false, // Whether or not to show a close button.
+Default `lum-` prefixed classes will always be added as well sourceAttribute = 'href', // Which attribute to pull the lightbox source from openTrigger = 'click', // The event to listen to on the _trigger_ element that triggers opening closeTrigger = 'click', // The event to listen to on the _lightbox_ element that triggers closing closeWithEscape = true, // Allow closing by pressing escape appendToSelector = 'body', // A selector defining what to append the lightbox element to showCloseButton = false, // Whether or not to show a close button.